Dr Morton's Terms and Conditions

 - all information provided is accurate and truthful and does not omit anything the import of which could be considered material to the giving of medical advice;

-- if returning as a Customer, the Customer has updated his or her records prior to consultation for any significant changes since last using the Service (such as change in medical condition or address) or will draw such changes to the Doctor's attention during a Telephone Call or Email and update the information to keep it accurate and up to date within a reasonable time period;
+- if returning as a Customer, the Customer has updated their records prior to consultation for any significant changes since last using the Service (such as change in medical condition or address) or will draw such changes to the Doctor's attention during a Telephone Call or Email and update the information to keep it accurate and up to date within a reasonable time period;

 - the Customer is over 18; and